Richter Cine Collimators and Test Projectors

 Richter Cine R-2 Reflex Autocollimator

 Richter Cine’s best known product is the R2 reflex autocollimator.
-The system was comprised of an autocollimator block (the reflex unit with reticle, beamsplitter and eyepiece), a collimator objective, and light source.
+The system was comprised of an autocollimator reflex block (the reflex unit with reticle, beamsplitter and eyepiece), a collimator objective, and light source.
 It was possible to see the image reflected by film in the aperture of the camera being tested when a lens and camera were tested together.

 The R-2 Autocollimator forms the heart of the Richter Cine collimator system.